lmuench/gorialize/README.md

 ```Go
 func (dir Directory) Find(slice interface{}, clauses ...Where) error
 ```
-Find finds all serialized resource of the given slice's element type matching all provided WHERE clauses and appends them to the slice.
+Find finds all serialized resource of the given slice's element type matching all given WHERE clauses ORed and appends them to the slice.

 ## FindCB
 ```Go
 func (dir Directory) FindCB(resource interface{}, callback func(resource interface{}), clauses ...Where) error
 ```
-FindCB finds all serialized resource of the given type matching all provided WHERE clauses and calls the provided callback function on each.
+FindCB finds all serialized resource of the given type matching all given WHERE clauses ORed and calls the provided callback function on each.

 #### Replace
 ```Go